auksaraaa/auksaraaa.github.io/README.md

-## 👋🏻 I'm auksara
+# 👋🏻 I'm auksara
-welcome to my github page 😺✨
+welcome to my github profile 😺✨

 ---
 ## 🌟 About Me